yoshiemuranaka/contact_control/README.md

 contact_control
 ===========
-organize your contacts with the simple single page app using ruby, backbone, jquery, postgreSQL
+organize your contacts with the simple single page app, with ruby, backbone, jquery, postgreSQL